Beautyojimah/sqlalchemy-challenge/README.md

-# sqlalchemy-challenge involving Climate Analysis and Exploration with Flask API
+# Sqlalchemy-challenge involving Climate Analysis and Exploration with Flask API

 This project provides a climate analysis of Honolulu, Hawaii, and serves the results via a Flask API.
 The data is sourced from SQLite databases and the analysis is performed using SQLAlchemy ORM, Pandas, and Matplotlib.

-The repository contains a`SurfsUp` folder.
-Within this folder is the python file and jupyter notebook file - `climate_starter.ipynb` and `app.py`, which holds the codes for the climate analysis and the codes for serving the results bia flask, respectively.
+The repository contains a `SurfsUp` folder.
+Within this folder is the jupyter notebook (`climate_starter.ipynb`) and python file (`app.py`), which holds the codes for the climate analysis and the codes for serving the results bia flask, respectively.

 The resource folder holds the csv files used for this analysis.